For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Plan 5 loans

-If you're from England and are starting your degree on or after 1st August 2023, your loan will be on Plan 5.
-Since Plan 5 Student Loans are being introduced in the 2023/24 academic year, the first repayment will be no earlier than 2026/27.
+If you're from England and started your degree on or after 1st August 2023, your loan will be on Plan 5.
+Since Plan 5 Student Loans were introduced in the 2023/24 academic year, the first repayment will be no earlier than 2026/27.

 In the UK, the repayment threshold for Plan 5 loans is currently £25,000 per year (£2,083 per month or £480 per week) before tax.
 You will pay 9% of the amount you earn above the threshold.

 The interest rate for Plan 5 will usually be based on the RPI rate, which matches inflation.
-However, it is currently set at 7.8% due to the market rate cap as inflation has been so high recently.
+It's currently set at 4.3%.

 Once information about repaying the Plan 5 loan from abroad and the overseas repayment thresholds are made public, we will update this section.